JulianSoldanski/CVandMotivationLetterHelper/README.md

 - Built-in KI-Feedback chat: ask "Was fehlt?", "Welche Keywords?", "Was fällt HR zuerst auf?" — Gemini answers with the full document context.

+**Profil (Profile + writing-style)**
+- One tab for everything that defines *you*: experience, education, hard / soft skills, languages, and projects (with optional GitHub / demo links rendered inline in the CV).
+- Bottom of the same tab: paste a motivation letter you like in DE and/or EN, click **✨ Stil analysieren** — Gemini distills it into a bullet-point style guide (tone, sentence structure, word choice, idiosyncrasies).
+- **Edit the analysis freely.** Future cover letters follow these rules, not the raw example.
+Lets you steer the AI's voice precisely.

 **Bewerbungen (Application tracker)**
 - Every Generieren click auto-logs an application (deduped by company + position).
 The original posting URL is stored too — one click on the card